Getting off methadone can be difficult. When done properly, however, switching from methadone to Suboxone can make for a smart transition plan.

 - A desire to break free of highly regulated methadone treatment programs

-- Long distance travel required in order to attend the methadone clinic
+- Long distance travel is required in order to attend the methadone clinic

 - Resolving adverse cardiac effects developed while taking methadone